srdanirz/srdanirz/README.md

 # Hi, I'm Daniel Ramírez

 **Product Engineer (Fullstack & Cloud)** from Chile.
 Started debugging with Stack Overflow, Reddit, and random GitHub repos before AI was a thing.
-Now a vibecoder who mass-prompts until it works, then mass-prompts again when it doesn't.

 I've built and shipped **$66K+ ARR** in SaaS products from scratch, bridging the gap between scalable infrastructure and real user needs.
 My background is a mix of "move fast" founder energy and "don't crash prod" engineering discipline.
 Most of my infrastructure experience is on **AWS**.